Go fetch! Drones help Swiss rescue dogs find the missing

 Mr Peter stressed though that the drones are meant to complement the work of the dogs, not to replace them.

-A dog is a "very well-engineered tool for search and rescue," he said, voicing scepticism that researchers will be able to develop an artificial nose that can measure up to that of a canine.
+A dog is a "very well-engineered tool for search and rescue," he said, voicing scepticism that researchers will be able to develop an artificial nose that can match the sensitivity of a canine's.

 AFP